SAFE ROUTES TO SCHOOL

-To augment our SRTS efforts and get more kids on bikes, and riding bikes to school, Bike Fort Collins has joined forces with Wish for Wheels to form Wish for Wheels FoCo, a Customized Bike/Build/Give Event intended to bring a FREE bike and helmet to every 2nd-grader in Poudre School District in need of one.
+To augment our SRTS efforts and get more kids on bikes, and riding bikes to school, in the summer/fall of 2020, Bike Fort Collins joined forces with Denver-based, Wish for Wheels to host the innaugural Wish for Wheels FoCo, a Customized Bike/Build/Give Event intended to bring a FREE bike and helmet to every 2nd-grader in Poudre School District in need of one.

 SRTS PROGRAM EXPANSION